-There are many different options to help you pay for college.
-Scholarships offer another avenue, as do student loans.
-Each option has its unique benefits and risks and you may want to consider more than one vehicle depending on your timeline and overall savings goals.
+There are many different options to help you pay for higher education.
+Scholarships, grants and student loans are a few possible alternatives.
+Each option has its own unique benefits and risks.
+You may want to consider more than one vehicle depending on your timeline and overall savings goals.

 Michigan Education Savings Program (MESP)

-With MESP funds can be used at accredited colleges and universities in the United States — even certain colleges abroad.
+With MESP, funds can be used at accredited colleges, universities and trade schools in the United States — even certain colleges abroad.

-MESP enables your savings to grow free of state and federal income tax and your contributions to receive a state income tax deduction up to a certain amount.
+MESP enables your savings to grow free of state and federal income tax and your contributions are deductible for Michigan income tax purposes up to a certain amount.

-There is no federal or state income tax on withdrawals if the money is used for qualified educational expenses, such as tuition, fees, books, and certain room and board.
+There is no federal or state income tax on withdrawals if the money is used for qualified educational expenses, such as tuition, fees, books, and certain room and board expenses.
 If your child does not go to college, you can transfer the funds to another eligible family member and preserve the tax benefits.
-Should you need to withdraw the money yourself, you may so long as you pay the regular income tax plus a 10% Federal penalty on any earnings.
-Unlike many other education savings programs, 529 College Savings Plans allow for participation regardless of income with a higher ceiling on contributions than other options.
+Should you need to withdraw the money for another purpose, this would be considered a non-qualified withdrawal and may be subject to federal and state taxes as well as a 10% Federal penalty on the earnings.
+Unlike many other education savings programs, 529 College Savings Plans allow for participation regardless of income and offer a higher ceiling on contributions than other options.

 Custodial Accounts (UGMA/UTMA)